PCMDI/pcmdi_metrics/pcmdi_metrics/extremes/README.md

 ## Inputs

-This package expects input files to be cf-compliant.
+This package expects input netcdf files to be cf-compliant and on regular latitude/longitude grids.
 X and Y dimensions must be named "lon" and "lat", and the time dimension must be named "time".
 The input variables must be called "tasmax", "tasmin", or "pr".
 Input files must contain lat, lon, and time bounds.

-Temperature: metrics in same units as input data.
-Must have variable "tasmax" or "tasmin"

-Precipitation: inputs expected to be kg/m2/s.
-Converts to mm/day.
-Variable name must be pr,PRECT, or precip

 A reference (observation) input is not required, but it is necessary to create Taylor Diagrams.
+Reference data sets must follow the above rules for variable names and bounds.

 If land sea masks are scaled from 0-1, they will be rescaled to 0-100 on-the-fly.
-If land/sea masks are not provided, there is an option to generate them on-the-fly using cdutil.
+The mask variable in the file must be called "sftlf".
+If land/sea masks are not provided, there is an option to generate them on-the-fly using pcmdi_utils.

+A yearly covariate time series can be provided to calculate the return value for non-stationary data.
+The covariate time dimension must either 1) be exactly the same length in years as the input data, or 2) overlap in years with the input data time dimension.
+It is recommended that a log transformation be applied to nonlinear covariates such as recent carbon dioxide values.
+Covariate data must be provided as a netcdf file with time bounds.

+See the "Other Parameters" table for options to select a year range, convert units, and control regridding.

 ## Run